Chile central bank calls for more oversight in cross-holdings

 The central bank did not identify the bank.

-But the comments follow problems recently faced by CorpBanca COB.SN and the bank’s holding company, CorpGroup.
+But the comments follow problems recently faced by CorpBanca and the bank’s holding company, CorpGroup.

 CorpGroup, owned by Chilean billionaire Alvaro Saieh, has been putting assets on the chopping block following millions of dollars in losses racked up by its retail unit SMU.